francheska-guzman/credit-report/proposal.md

 ### MVP

-* Create a database to add personal/financial information about the user.
+* Create a "how to use" section.
+(Help Center component)
+* Create a "frequent ask questions" section, which includes information about what is a credit report, and quick tips for credit health.
+(Help Center component)
+* Create my own API with user's personal and financial information.
+* Render user's basic information, with an option to dispute (edit) any innacurate information.
+(My Acccount component)
+* Create six credit factors (credit card use, payment history, derogatory marks, credit age, total accounts, and hard inquiries), and calculate each one by using the data from my api.

-* Find a js library to create interactive charts.
+* Use a js library to create interactive charts.
+Also use tables and logos to display information.
+* Create a credit score component that is calculated in base of the six credit factors.

-* Find an API to get an overall credit score of people in the United States, and compare the user with real public data.
+* Create an input field to retrieve user data.
 * Make it responsive design.
 * Perform cross-browser testing.

-* ... and many equations!
+### Post MVP

+* Find an API to get an overall credit score of people in the United States, and compare the user with real public data.

 [Go back.](./readme.md)